 Cf. Giambattista/Richardson/Richardson, Physics, 2/e, Problem 29.38

-In May 1998, the Acerinox steel factory[*] in Spain accidentally recycled material containing radioactive (137,55)Cs, such that contaminated ashes[**] were found to have as high as 1,420 decays per second per gram.
-Suppose that in May 2011, this same sample of ashes now has 1,050 decays per second per gram.
+In May 1998, the Acerinox steel factory[*] in Spain accidentally recycled material containing radioactive (137,55)Cs, such that 1 gram of contaminated ashes[**] were found to have as high as 1,420 decays per second.
+Suppose that in May 2011, this same 1 gram sample of ashes now has 1,050 decays per second.
 What is the half-life of ￼cesium-137, assuming that it is the only source of radiation in this sample?
 Show your work and explain your reasoning.

 Solution and grading rubric:

 Correct.
 Sets up exponential or half-life exponent decay formula to solve for half-life T1/2, given R0 and R, and t = 13 years.

 Nearly correct, but includes minor math errors.

 Nearly correct, but approach has conceptual errors, and/or major/compounded math errors.